 The most significant complication of the oral and maxillofacial complex in RA is TMJ involvement, which is found in up to 45% to 75% of patients with RA.
 This may present as bilateral preauricular pain, tenderness, swelling, stiffness, and decreased mobility of the TMJ, or it may be asymptomatic.
 Periods of remission and exacerbation may occur, as with other joint involvement.
-Fibrosis or bony ankylosis can occur.
-Clinically, patients may present with tenderness over the lateral pole of the condyle, crepitus, limited opening, and radiographic evidence of structural change.
-Radiographic changes initially may show increased joint space.
-Later, these changes are primarily erosive and can involve both the condyles and the fossa.
-A particularly disturbing event is the development of an anterior open bite, caused by destruction of the condylar heads and loss of condylar height.
-This sudden retrognathia and anterior open bite can be severe and has been reported to cause obstructive sleep apnea.
-Although palliative treatment such as interocclusal splints, physical therapy, and medication may prove to be helpful, surgical intervention often becomes necessary to decrease pain, improve appearance, or restore function.
+Fibrosis or bony ankylosis can occur; therefore, treatment should be initiated promptly.

+Clinically, patients may present with tenderness over the lateral pole of the condyle, crepitus, and limited opening.
+Radiographic changes initially may show increased joint space caused by inflammation in the joint.
+Later, these inflammatory changes progress to erosive degenerative changes and changes in size and shape of the joint and can involve both the condyles and the fossa.
+A potential dental complication is the development of an anterior open bite, caused by destruction of the condylar heads and loss of condylar height.
+Although palliative treatment such as interocclusal splints, physical therapy, and medication may prove to be helpful, surgical intervention can become necessary to decrease pain, improve appearance, or restore function.